Bisphan History, Family Crest & Coats of Arms

 The Anglo-Saxon name Bisphan comes from the family having resided in or near the village of Bispham, which lies three miles from Poulton in the Fylde district of the county of Lancashire.

 This web page shows only a small excerpt of our Bisphan research.
-Another 487 words (35 lines of text) covering the years 1086, 1288, 1332, 1365, 1500, 1670 and 1689 are included under the topic Early Bisphan History in all our PDF Extended History products and printed products wherever possible.
+Another 244 words (17 lines of text) covering the years 1086, 1288, 1332, 1365, 1500, 1670 and 1689 are included under the topic Early Bisphan History in all our PDF Extended History products and printed products wherever possible.

 Bisphan has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Bispham, Bisspham, Bisphame, Bisfam, Biscomb and many more.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bisphans to arrive on North American shores: Thomas Biscomb who sailed to Massachusetts in 1768.